Major Employers and Top Companies in Austin

 550 Bowie St.

 In 1980 Whole Foods started with one small store in Austin, Texas and now you can find them all over the United States and internationally.
-Specializing in organic and natural foods, Whole Foods has its corporate headquarters in Austin, Texas and has 365 stores throughout the world.
+Specializing in organic and natural foods, Whole Foods has its corporate headquarters in Austin, Texas and has over 400 stores throughout the world.
 The EPA recognized Whole Foods as the second highest purchaser of green power nationwide.